Equine-assisted wellbeing programme

 Our group sessions are tailored to support the needs and personal development goals of the young people involved.

-• Groups of up to 8:
+Groups of up to 8:

-Total cost of 12 week programme = £6,031. £62.75 per person per session.
+The total cost of the 12-week programme = £6,031 / £62.75 per person per session.

 Groups of 16:

-Total cost of 12 week programme = £9,046. £47 per person per session.
+The total cost of the 12-week programme = £9,046. £47 per person per session.

 Bursaries available – if cost is a barrier, please complete the bursary form when making a referral